9dots/9dots.io-pages/OjduqFl.md

 - 40 minutes

-## Introduce
+## Engage

-### Do Now:
-Students will write down the components of a circuit on a a piece of paper.
+1. Students write down the components of a circuit on a a piece of paper.

-### Hook:
-Using all of the skills that they learned while making the cards in the previous lesson, students will get to add electronics on their own robots.
+2. Using all of the skills that they learned while making the cards in the previous lesson, students get to add electronics on their own robots.

-### Review:
-On the same piece of paper, students will draw a diagram of a circuit.
+3. On the same piece of paper, students draw a diagram of a circuit.
 The diagram should denote the direction in which electricity is flowing, as well as include a power source, wires, a switch, and the light.

-## Guided Practice
+## Explain

-### Diagram:
-On their blueprints, students will mark where they could incorportate one or two lights.
+On their blueprints, students mark where they could incorportate one or two lights.
 Things to think about include:

 - _Where would the battery go?_
 - _What will the switch be made of?_

-## Explore
+## Elaborate

-### Plan:
-On their robot, students will draw the circuit diagram in pencil.
-When they are finished with their design, the teach will have to approve it to make sure it is feasible.
+1. On their robot, students draw the circuit diagram in pencil.
+When they are finished with their design, the students get teacher approval to make sure it is feasible.

-### Build:
-With their plans ready, students can start construction on their circuit.
+2. With their plans ready, students can start construction on their circuit.
 Remind students that the LED needs to be set up with the same polarity as the battery.